CLIUtils/CLI11/book/chapters/options.md

 * `->force_callback()` will for the callback/value assignment to run at the conclusion of parsing regardless of whether the option was supplied or not.
 This can be used to force the default or execute some code.

-* `->trigger_on_parse()` will trigger the callback or value assignement each time the argument is passed.
+* `->trigger_on_parse()` will trigger the callback or value assignment each time the argument is passed.
 The value is reset if the option is supplied multiple times.

 ## Unusual circumstances